 Nina Lin, PhD, Co-Founder, Scientific Advisor

-Xiaoxia "Nina" Lin is a professor in Chemical Engineering and Biomedical Engineering at the University Of Michigan - Ann Arbor.
-Her research group focuses on investigating microbial systems, particularly microbial communities, using systems biology and synthetic biology approaches.
+Dr. Xiaoxia "Nina" Lin is a professor in Chemical Engineering and Biomedical Engineering at the University Of Michigan.
+Dr. Lin's research group focuses on investigating microbial systems, particularly microbial communities, using systems biology and synthetic biology approaches.
 Her laboratory aims to engineer microorganisms to address critical needs faced by our society such as sustainable biofuel and chemical production.
-Nina's work has been published in a wide spectrum of peer-reviewed journals.
+Dr. Lin's work has been published in a wide spectrum of peer-reviewed journals.
 Her group has been funded by government agencies, including the NSF, NIH, and USDA.
-She is Co-Founder of Ecovia Renewables LLC and serves as the company's Scientific Advisor.
+She is Co-Founder of Ecovia Renewables and serves as the company's Scientific Advisor.
 Dr. Lin received her PhD at Princeton University and completed her post-doc at Harvard Medical School.

 Drew Hertig, MBA, Co-Founder, Chief Business Officer

-Drew Hertig creates value for early-stage biotechnology companies.
-His multi-disciplinary approach combines marketing and communication skills with direct industry experience as a former bench biologist.
-Drew initially worked in metabolic engineering for Metabolix, Inc., where he demonstrated the highest yield of poly-3-hydroxybutyrate (PHB) in any plant system at the time.
-He later transitioned to a Business Development Analyst role for the Office of Technology Development at Boston University, where he earned his Master of Business Administration and graduated with Honors.
-Prior to joining Ecovia Renewables as CBO, Drew led business development efforts at Therapeutic Systems Research Laboratories (TSRL, Inc.), a preclinical technology accelerator, where he helped raise $4.2 million in non-dilutive grant funding for small and large molecule therapeutics.
+Mr. Andrew Hertig creates value for early-stage biotechnology companies.
+His multi-disciplinary approach combines marketing and communication skills with industry experience as a former bench biologist.
+Mr. Hertig initially worked in metabolic engineering for Metabolix, Inc., where he demonstrated the highest yield of poly-3-hydroxybutyrate (PHB) in any plant system at the time.
+He later transitioned to a Business Development Analyst role for the Office of Technology Development at Boston University.
+Prior to joining Ecovia Renewables as CBO, Mr. Hertig led business development at Therapeutic Systems Research Laboratories, a preclinical technology accelerator, where he helped raise $4.2 million in non-dilutive grant funding for small and large molecule therapeutics.
 Mr. Hertig holds an MBA from Boston University, graduating with Honors.
 He also has a BS in Biology from Penn State University and is a Certified Licensing Professional (#2623).

 Samuel Kohley, Microbiology & Polymer Chemistry

-Samuel Kohley is a 2015 graduate of the University of Michigan with a B.S. in Biochemistry.
-His research experience includes developing new methods in antibody production as a part of the Michigan Synthetic Biology team.
+Samuel Kohley's research experience includes developing new methods in antibody production as a part of the Michigan Synthetic Biology team.
 Previously, Sam promoted the American Chemical Society on Michigan’s campus and was a member of the nationally ranked Michigan Waterski Team.
 Joining Ecovia Renewables in November of 2015, Sam's primary responsibilities include advancing Ecovia’s microbial consortia platform through the characterization and development of EcoSynth biopolymers.
+Sam is a 2015 graduate of the University of Michigan with a B.S. in Biochemistry.